15 Aug An Integrated Yoga and Vipassana Practice

 1. Yama and Niyama: Self-discipline and morality

-2. Asanas: Observation of the movement of the body postures
+2. Asanas: Skillful observation of the movement of the body postures

-5. Dharana: Observation of the thoughts and feelings and the movements of the mind
+5. Dharana: Skillful observation of the thoughts and feelings and the movements of the mind

 6. Dhyana: Continuous flow of witnessing